Johnston Canyon Hike: 21 Essential Things to KNOW in 2024

 All About the Johnston Canyon Hike

 Johnston Canyon is the most popular hike in all of Banff.
 It’s also accessible year-round, as it’s possible to trek in the winter to see the frozen waterfalls at the end.
-To have an enjoyable time during the summer, you should plan to arrive by 9:00 am and even earlier on the weekends.
-Due to the crowds in peak summer, it often means you can be stuck in a long procession of people moving slowly in both directions on the trail.
+To have an enjoyable time during the summer, you should plan to arrive by 9:00 am and even earlier on the weekends, or you can go late after 7pm.
+Due to the crowds in peak summer, you can often be stuck in a long procession of people moving slowly in both directions on the trail.

 After leaving the parking lot, you’ll pass the Johnston Canyon Lodge, one of the best Banff cabins, before entering the forest alongside Johnston Creek.
 As you work to the Lower Johnston Canyon Falls, you’ll have minimal elevation gain moving through the forest.
 Eventually, you enter Johnston Canyon, where several catwalks over Johnston Creek lead you to the waterfalls.

 You reach the lower falls at around 1.1 km into the hike.
-A bridge over Johnston Creek serves as a great viewpoint of the rushing cataract, and further along, you can enter a short tunnel for a closer vantage point.
+A bridge over Johnston Creek serves as a great viewpoint of the rushing cataract, and further along, you can enter a short tunnel for a closer vantage point of the fall.
 Be prepared to get wet if you continue through the short tunnel.

-You continue up the canyon from the Lower Falls with a bit more elevation gain.
+Continue up the canyon from the Lower Falls with a bit more elevation gain.
 You’ll walk alongside the canyon and Johnston Creek, and there are several maintained viewpoints to look down in the canyon.
 This section of the trail continues for another 1.7 km until it reaches the Upper Johnston Canyon Falls.
-The falls are 30 meters high and can be seen from two viewpoints.
+The falls are 30 meters high and can be seen from two amazing viewpoints.

 The first viewpoint is accessed by a platform that leads to a viewing area that looks across to the bottom of the falls.
 In the winter, ice climbers use the area as a base to climb the waterfall.
 It’s an awesome experience and a lot of fun, so if that sounds right up your alley, consider booking the ice climb tour with Yamnuska Mountain Adventures.

 A steeper trail to the platform that hangs over the gorge can reach the second viewing platform.
 It’s an impressive view, as you can see over the top of the falls and down to the bottom 40 meters below.
+Please watch your belongings here, which includes trash and candy wrappers – a common sight we saw on our last hike.
 You can continue the hike from the top of Upper Falls for another 3km to the Ink Pots.
 The Ink Pots are several colorful, cold mineral springs that bubble to the surface in an open meadow.

 The springs are located in a lovely alpine meadow often filled with wildflowers.
 The springs are a unique feature in Banff; however, for most seasoned Banff hikers, it’s a bit of a disappointment and an extra 4km of hiking.